alecmcclean/alecmcclean.github.io/index.md

 During my PhD, I have gained experience as a teaching assistant for several courses related to causal inference and other areas of statistics.
 I also instructed CMU's Sophomore-level *Introduction to Statistical Inference* course.

-I studied Mathematics and Economics at Swarthmore College.
+I completed my undergraduate education at Swarthmore College, where I earned a Bachelor's degree in Mathematics and Economics in 2016.
 Before starting my PhD, I worked for three years as a Research Analyst and later as a Senior Research Analyst at the Brattle Group.
 There, I helped analyze data and build statistical models for legal, regulatory, and policy issues.

 ## Papers